AbOwO-jazz/ukajazz/index.md

 However, this path might not be open from the start...

 I strongly suggest you use the z_undertale balloon by Zarla-S for him!
-(Technically, you can use the default one as well, but it won't give you that natural feel, haha.)